joydumply/gutenberg-slider/README.md

-# Slider Custom Gutenberg Block v.0.1.1
+# Slider Custom Gutenberg Block v.1.0.0 Released

 ## Description

 This Slider Custom Gutenberg Block was developed for a test task **Slider block** contains **Slide block** as a child which contains all Gutenberg blocks as a child, exclude **Slider block** and **Slide block**

+Slider Block using [slick-slider](https://kenwheeler.github.io/slick/) and some demo styles for appear arrows and dots.

+It's up to you to write your own styles in your theme, so you can remove demo custom.css from `/assets/css`.

 ---